Members Code of Conduct

 - Written warnings will stay effective for a period of one year.
 Any reoccurrence of unacceptable behaviour will be taken to the Executive Committee for investigation of possible suspension or termination of membership.

 - Suspension/Termination of Membership.
-This action may be taken if the member continue to behave badly despite verbal and written warnings or if the behaviour actually harms a member or volunteer or is likely to harm another member or volunteer.
+This action may be taken if the member continues to behave badly despite verbal and written warnings or if the behaviour actually harms a member or volunteer or is likely to harm another member or volunteer.
 In very serious cases the Supported Activities Programme Executive Committee reserves the right to suspend or terminate membership without verbal or written warnings being given.
 This means that the member may not be allowed to continue being a member of Supported Activities Programme.
 A member has the right to address the Executive Committee in person or in writing, with or without an advocate.
 The Executive Committee will review any application by a person whose previous membership has been suspended or terminated.

 Why not contact us today?